 - Immigration arrangements for non-local graduates: This visa is for people with a degree from Hong Kong.
 Within six months of graduation, they can apply to stay in the city for up to a year to look for local employment.

-Requirements to Obtain a Work Visa in Hong Kong
+Requirements to Obtain Hong Kong Work Visas

 If your employees are applying for a Hong Kong work permit under the GEP, they need to include a statement from you describing the position.
 The Immigration Department will assess the application for: